This guide provides all required setup steps to start using Vision.

 - authentication and access controls

 You can create one project, or you can create multiple projects.
-You can use your projects to organize your GCP resources in a resource hierarchy.
+You can use your projects to organize your Google Cloud resources in a resource hierarchy.
 For more information on projects, see the Resource Manager documentation.

 In the Cloud Console, on the project selector page, select or create a Cloud project.